Skip to content

 max-traffic: 512000

-Configuration for controlling user levels and resource quotas.
+User level and resource quota control configuration.
 The default unit for memory, disk, and traffic is MB.

 Global Configuration